COLLEGE OF MEDICINE

 THE ADMISSION PROCESS

-A. Admission to Learning Unit (LU) I (Intarmed Program)
+A. Direct Entrants: (Intarmed Program) Learning Unit (LU) I

 - ALL APPLICANTS ARE REQUIRED TO SIGN A RETURN SERVICE AGREEMENT (RSA).